Category Archives: German Royals

 Hedwig Eleonora’s husband Karl X Gustav, King of Sweden; Credit – Wikipedia

 Hedwig Eleonora’s future husband Karl Gustav became King of Sweden in 1654 upon the abdication of his cousin Christina, Queen of Sweden.
-The 32-year-old new King of Sweden was unmarried as he has expected that he would marry his cousin Queen Christina and he needed to find a bride as soon as possible to provide an heir.
+The 32-year-old new King of Sweden was unmarried as he expected he would marry his cousin Queen Christina, and he needed to find a bride as soon as possible to provide an heir.
 The former Queen Christina of Sweden had met Hedwig Eleonora on her way to Rome, where she would spend the rest of her life.
 Concerned that Karl Gustav was unmarried, Christina suggested the match.
 However, Hedwig Eleonora was already engaged to Gustav Adolph, Duke of Mecklenburg-Güstrow, and so Christina recommended Hedwig Eleonora’s elder sister Magdalene Sibylle instead.
 After seeing portraits of both sisters, Karl Gustav chose Hedwig Eleonora because of her beauty, and her current fiancé was instead married to her sister Magdalena Sibylle.

 The marriage of Karl Gustav and Hedwig Eleonora; Credit – Wikipedia

-On October 24, 1654, the day after her eighteenth birthday, Hedwig Eleonora was married to Karl Gustav at the Tre Kronor Castle in Stockholm, Sweden.
+On October 24, 1654, the day after her eighteenth birthday, Hedwig Eleonora married Karl Gustav at the Tre Kronor Castle in Stockholm, Sweden.
 Three days later, Hedwig Eleonora was crowned Queen of Sweden at the Storkrykan (Great Church) in Stockholm.

 Karl Gustav and Hedwig Eleonora had only one child, a son who succeeded his father:

-Sweden was involved in the Second Northern War against Denmark-Norway and Poland-Lithuania and so Karl Gustav was often away on military campaigns.
-However, after the birth of her son Hedwig Eleonora often accompanied Karl Gustav on his military campaigns.
+Sweden was involved in the Second Northern War against Denmark-Norway and Poland-Lithuania and Karl Gustav was often away on military campaigns.
+However, after the birth of her son Hedwig Eleonora frequently accompanied Karl Gustav on his military campaigns.
 She was very interested in the arts, particularly painting and architecture.
 Under her leadership, Drottningholm Palace, the current residence of the Swedish monarch, was built.
 Sadly, Hedwig Eleonora’s marriage lasted less than six years.
 Her husband Karl X Gustav, King of Sweden died at the age of 37 on February 13, 1660, from influenza and pneumonia, leaving his four-year-old son to succeed him as Karl XI, King of Sweden.

 Hedwig Eleonora’s son Karl XI, King of Sweden at five years old; Credit – Wikipedia

 After the death of her husband, Hedwig Eleonora was the dowager queen for 55 years.
 She remained visible in Swedish politics and society until her death.
 Karl X Gustav left specific instructions in his will for the regency of his son.
-Hedwig Eleonora was to be Regent of Sweden and her son’s guardian until he reached his majority.
+Hedwig Eleonora was to be the Regent of Sweden and her son’s guardian until he reached his majority.
 She would be the chairperson of the regency council and be responsible for the government along with five senior government officials.
 However, Hedwig Eleonora would have the advantage of having two votes on the regency council.
 Throughout her son’s regency, Hedwig Eleonora was present at all council meetings except when she was away to administrate her dower lands.
 She did not take an active part in politics but used her position as regent to protect her son’s interests and rights.
 Aware that she lacked the knowledge and support to pursue politics, Hedwig Eleonora did not want to give the regency council any excuse to prevent her from attending the meetings.
-She learned about the issues that were discussed, made statements, and suggested solutions, but did not actively pursue any of her own opinions.
+She learned about the issues discussed, made statements, and suggested solutions, but did not actively pursue any of her own opinions.

 Hedwig Eleonora was only 24-years-old when her husband died and in 1661, she was considered a possible wife for King Charles II of England.
 She refused the proposal with the official excuse that she wished to remain faithful to her deceased husband.
 In 1667, 18-year-old Count Carl Gyllenstierna (link in Swedish) became Hedwig Eleonora’s chamberlain.
 He became her favorite and his career quickly advanced.
 It is possible that he also became her lover.